 - any care plans that have helped you in the past

-If you need further support after your assessment we can offer a further care planning session and targeted time bound sessions.
+If you need further support after your consultation we can offer a further care planning session and targeted time bound sessions.

 Confidentiality and consent